MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-extend-the-visual-studio-build-process.md

 1. Build the project file.

+## Table of predefined targets

-The following table shows all of the targets in the common targets that you can safely override.
+The following table shows all of the targets in the common targets that you can override.

 |Target name|Description|
 |-----------------|-----------------|